How Much Does Tile Installation Cost?

 Tiles can also be classified by their porosity.
 Porosity refers to how many air pockets the tile has.
-Tile porosity is rated by what degree it is glass-like (or vitreous).
+Tile porosity is rated by the degree to which it is glass-like (or vitreous).
 The more porous a tile is, the more absorbent it is.
 Tiles that have a high level of absorbance are better suited to areas that don’t have a lot of moisture.
-There are four levels of tile porosity.
+There are four levels of tile porosity:

 - Non-vitreous tile.
 Non-vitreous tile costs between $1 and $5 per square foot.
 Some examples of this absorbent tile are terra cotta and bisqueware.
 Since it’s the most absorbent, it’s best suited for wall tiling or for use as decorative touches.